johnbuonassisi/CommonDataLayer/docs/schema_registry.md

 ### Technical Description

 Schema Registy (also, `SR` for short) is responible for storing configuration about the data types handled by CDL.
 Schema Registry is a persistant graph database, that can be interfaced via grpc (other means of interaction are in progresss).
 Currently there is no GUI nor TUI.
-User interaction consist of internal tool [cdl-cli][cdl-cli].
+User interaction consist of internal tool [CDL-cli][CDL-cli].
 There are also basic replication ability built-in.

 Interacts with:
 - nothing on its own